 Benefits of feeding pumpkin to your cat

 We, human beings, don’t consider pumpkin in any of its forms as a superfood.
-However, it is a superfood for cats of all breeds, ages and genders when it’s given to them in moderation and only when necessary.
+However, it is a superfood for cats of all breeds, ages, and genders when it’s given to them in moderation and only when necessary.

-Here are the key advantages in pumpkin:
+Here are the key nutrients and advantages your kitty receives when she eats pumpkin:

 - Essential fiber

-- Vitamins A, C and B6
+- Vitamins A, C, and B6

 - Riboflavin and thiamine